boozallen/jenkins-templating-engine/docs/how-to/upgrade-2.0/index.md

     @merge someBlock{ // future configs can add fields to this block my_governed_field = "some value"
     }
-    anotherBlock{ // futre configs can't add fields to this block may_not_be_changed = true // not modifiable
+    anotherBlock{ // future configs can't add fields to this block may_not_be_changed = true // not modifiable
       @override default_value = true  // may be overridden
     }